Architizer Journal is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 School of Engineering at KNUST (Kwame Nkrumah University of Science and Technology), Kumasi (Ghana), by James Cubitt, 1956; photo by Alexia Webster

 Just seven of hundreds of photographs from African Modernism are shown here.
-More than 700 are currently on display at the American Institute of Architecture New York’s Center for Architecture.
-The exhibition titled “Architecture of Independence — African Modernism” is on view until May 27.
+More than 700 were displayed at the American Institute of Architecture New York’s Center for Architecture.
+The exhibition, entitled “Architecture of Independence — African Modernism”, was on view during the spring of 2017.